MIT-LCP/mimic-website/content/mimictables/procedures_icd.md

 # Important considerations

-* In MIMIC III v1.0, only ICD-9 codes are used for recording procedures.
+* In MIMIC-III v1.0, only ICD-9 codes are used for recording procedures.